tango-controls/tango-kernel-followup/2018-05-30/Minutes.md

 It is essential to fix Tango v9.3.x clients subscription to Tango V7.x servers.
 Some sites (ALBA) still using notifd.

+Reynald warned about the issues related to events compatibility (with Tango 7 and 8) and dynamic attributes introduced in cppTango 9.3.0 and 9.3.1.
+The issue related to dynamic attribute has been solved in tango-9-lts branch.
+Reynald advised to wait for a cppTango version where backwards-compatibility for the event system is working as expected.

+Jairo mentioned they have seen issues with the ZMQ version used at ALBA.
+Reynald advised to use the patch from https://github.com/tango-controls/cppTango/pull/445 to solve this issue.

 ## 3. Tango Meeting preparation

 Announce the documentation session on email and website.